Mum brutally bashed for not selling enough drugs

 During the sentencing on Tuesday, Justice James Douglas noted Beckham was pressured into selling the drugs in order to make enough money to supply a male known to her.

-That man would beat the woman if she did not make enough money to keep the man supplied.
+That man would beat the woman if she did not make enough money to keep him supplied with enough substances to feed his habit.

 Justice Douglas described how the male busted Beckham's eye socket and damaged her shoulder so badly that she needed surgery to fix it.